Quantifying the Milky Way, LMC and their interaction using all-sky kinematics of outer halo stars: Conclusions Outlook

 Meanwhile, the direction of the reflex motion remains challenging to constrain, further highlighting the inconsistencies with and between other previous measurements.

-\item If the influence of the LMC is not accounted for in the simulations, we find that the constraint on the MW mass is biased to larger values up to $\sim5 \%$.
+\item If the influence of the LMC is not accounted for in the simulations, we find that the MW virial mass is biased to larger values by up to $\sim10 \%$.
 Hence, while the LMC is crucial for modelling dynamical disequilibrium in the mean halo kinematics, it has minimal impact on velocity dispersion-based constraints of the MW mass.

 \end{enumerate}